javidjamae/javidjamae/README.md

 ## Intro

-- **Mission**: I am passionate about leveraging technology and innovation to drive business success and maintain a competitive edge.
+Hi, I'm Javid and I build AI-enabled SaaS products.

-- **Engineering Leader**: I am a seasoned software development and engineering leader with extensive experience leading product, platform, and growth teams.
+I am a seasoned software development and engineering leader with extensive experience leading product, platform, and growth teams.
+I write and review code daily, but I am also proficient in leading cross-functional teams, running technical recruiting, and managing all facets of the software development lifecycle.

-- **Focus Areas**: I currently focus on SaaS product development, AI-enabled products / automations, and fractional CTO consulting.
+I currently focus on SaaS product development, AI-enabled products / automations, and fractional CTO consulting.

-- **Strategy**: I excel in aligning technology strategies with business objectives and optimizing technology infrastructure for scalable growth.
-- **AI Automation**: I have led the development of AI automations to improve various business processes and enhance efficiency.
-- **Cross Functional**: I am proficient in leading cross-functional teams, running technical recruiting, and managing all facets of the software development lifecycle.
+Please [review my portfolio](https://github.com/javidjamae/ai-portfolio) and then reach out if you'd like to work with me!

 ## Technologies